Legal governance, risk management, and compliance: Legal completeness

 Legal completeness is a property that declares enterprise policies to cover all scenarios included or suggested by the law.
 Completeness suggests that there are no scenarios covered by the law that cannot be implemented in the enterprise.
 In addition, it implies that all scenarios not allowed by the law are not allowed by the enterprise.

 Enterprise policies are said to be legally complete if they contain no gaps in the legal sense.
 Completeness can be thought of in two ways: Some scholars make use of a concept of ‘obligational’ completeness such as Ayres and Gertner.

 According to this usage, a system or a contract is ‘obligationally’ complete if it specifies what each party is to do in every situation, even if this is not the optimal action to take under some circumstances.
 Others discuss ‘enforceability’ completeness in the sense that failing to specify key terms can lead a court to characterize a system as being too uncertain to enforce (May & Butcher v the King 1934), and hence a system may be complete with respect to enforceability.
 This leads to the following definition: enterprise regulations or requirements are legally complete if it specifies what each party is to do in each situation while covering all gaps in the legal sense.

 History

-Lebogang says.
+Initial interest in LGRC was driven by corporate legal departments, particularly after the financial crisis of 2007–2008 and the resulting likely regulatory climate.
 Like the Sarbanes-Oxley act, legal industry thought leaders saw a need for a new framework for legal GRC, and borrowed heavily from IT, RIM and other industries to try to come up with new, clear processes and rules to make navigating the choppy waters of the post-financial crisis legal world go as smoothly as possible.